ratmarrow/GoldGdt-Legacy/README.md

 ## Changelog

-### Update 3
+### Update 3.1
-- Changed the camera movement to be based in the `_input()` function alongside rewriting the camera position interpolation to use the physics interpolation fraction.
+- Fixed a bug with the camera rotation clamp causing the camera to flip around when looking directly up or down.

 ## Installation